*As an Amazon Associate, I earn from qualifying purchases on some products listed on this website.*

 – my main daily face and body moisturizer during fall & winter

 – during summer: only use as spot treatment on dry, flaky skin

 – slightly greasy but a little goes long way

-– *TIP* some drug stores may have small free sample bottles. just have to ask for a few days supply as the bottles are tiny.
+*TIP* some drug stores may have small free samples – ask for a few days supply as the bottles are tiny.

 – been using this for over 10 years

 – I trust this product on my skin